Overview Back to top

 Two Views

-• By Issue — each row is an individual Jira issue, grouped by project with per-project summary rows.
+• By Issue — each row is an individual Jira issue, grouped by project with a per-project summary row that sums the project’s issues.

 Column What it shows

-Start / End Timeline dates from the mapped date fields
+Start / End Timeline dates from the mapped Jira date fields.

 Use Cases